 The best time to take rose cuttings and rooting roses is in the cooler months, perhaps starting in September, as the success rate is higher for home gardeners at this time.
 The rose cuttings that one is going to try to root are best taken from the stems of the rose bush that have just flowered and about to be deadheaded.

-The rose cutting should be 6 to 8 inches in length measuring down the stem from the base of the bloom.
+The rose cutting should be 6 to 8 inches (15-20 cm.) in length, measuring down the stem from the base of the bloom.
 I recommend keeping a jar or can of water handy so that the fresh cuttings may be placed directly into the water after making the cutting.
-Always use sharp clean pruners to take the cuttings.
+Always use sharp, clean pruners to take the cuttings.

-To start rose bush from cuttings, once the rose cuttings have been taken and brought to the planting site, take out a single cutting and remove the lower leaves only.
+To start rose bushes from cuttings, once the rose cuttings have been taken and brought to the planting site, take out a single cutting and remove the lower leaves only.
 Make a small slit with a sharp knife on one or two sides of the lower portion of the cutting, not a deep cut but just enough to penetrate the outer layer of the cutting.
 Dip the lower portion of the cutting into a rooting hormone powder.

-The next step when you grow roses from cuttings is to use a pencil or metal probe push down into the planting site soil to make a hole that is deep enough to plant the cutting up to about 50 percent of its overall length.
+The next step when you grow roses from cuttings is to use a pencil or metal probe and push down into the planting site soil to make a hole that is deep enough to plant the cutting up to about 50 percent of its overall length.
 Place the cutting that has been dipped into the rooting hormone into this hole.
 Lightly push the soil in around the cutting to finish the planting.
-Do the same thing for each cutting keeping them at least eight inches apart.
+Do the same thing for each cutting keeping them at least 8 inches (20 cm.) apart.
 Label each row of rose cuttings with the name of the mother rose bush it was taken from.